 Narrow your Focus

 It is very hard to trust chameleons, they just blend in anywhere.
-Imagine walking to a restaurant with all manner of specialties; Japanese, Chinese, Indian and traditional African food.
+Imagine walking to a restaurant with all manner of specialities; Japanese, Chinese, Indian and traditional African food.
 Would you trust them?
-You might order for Tilapia and instead get Sushi (eeew if you don’t raw or rare stuff).
+You might order for Tilapia and instead, get Sushi (eeew if you don’t raw or rare stuff).

 To create trust and superiority, you need to narrow your focus.
 This needs to trickle down or up to your identity.
 Create the best in your category